lia-papadopoulos/PROJ_optimalCoding_arousal/src_code/simulations_analysis/README.md

 ##### `arousalSweep_noDisorder/`

-Contains code to run the effective mean-field analysis of the 2-cluster model as a function of arousal (associated with Fig. 6C-E; Fig. S5F-G)
+Contains code to run the effective MFT analysis of the 2-cluster model as a function of arousal (associated with Fig. 6C-E; Fig. S5F-G).

+1. `simParams_arousalSweep_noDisorder.py`: File containing baseline parameters for the 2-cluster network model.
+2. `mftParams_arousalSweep_noDisorder.py`: File containing parameters for MFT analysis of the 2-cluster network model.
+3. `effectiveMFT_sweepArousal_noDisorder_settings.py`: Settings file for running effective MFT on the 2-cluster network model as a function of arousal.
+Specifies arousal parameters, paths to functions, paths for loading and saving data, etc.
+4. `run_effectiveMFT_sweepArousal_noDisorder_ALT3.py`: Main script for running the effective MFT.
+Loads the settings file and then runs and saves the analysis for the specified parameters and a given arousal index.
+5. `effectiveMFT_sweepArousal_noDisorder_launchJobs.py`: Runs the effective MFT as a function of arousal.
+Loads in required information from the settings file, and then executes `run_effectiveMFT_sweepArousal_noDisorder_ALT3.py` for each arousal level using task-spooler.
+This enables the user to run parallel jobs on a computing cluster (one job for each arousal level).
+The user must specify ahead of time the number of cores to use for each job and how many cores can be used simultaneously; these are then used to set the number of simultaneous jobs.

 ##### `JeePlusSweep/`

-Contains code to run the mean-field analysis of the 2-cluster model as a function of the E-to-E intracluster weight factor, JeePlus (associated with Fig. S5E)
+Contains code to run the MFT analysis of the 2-cluster model as a function of the E-to-E intracluster weight factor, JeePlus (associated with Fig. S5E).

+1. `mftParams_JeePlus_sweep_2cluster_fullMFT.py`: File that specifies all information required to run the MFT analysis on the 2-cluster network model as a function of JeePlus; defines MFT parameters, specifies what baseline simulation parameters to load and the values of JeePlus to sweep over, specifies paths to functions, paths for saving results, etc.
+2. `run_JeePlus_sweep_2cluster_fullMFT.py`: Scripts that runs the MFT sweep over JeePlus using the parameters specified in `mftParams_JeePlus_sweep_2cluster_fullMFT.py`.

 ### `spikeCount_correlations/`